 The good news is that if you’ve got a business account and can see the file request feature, your clients will be able to upload files to your shared folder without having a OneDrive account.

 This low-barrier feature is super important since it helps you remove any hassle for your clients and will get you your files faster.

 Another OneDrive advantage we’d like to mention is that collaborators can only upload files, but they won’t be able to view or edit the existing contents in your request folder.

-This is a nice security bonus if you ever worry about people viewing other documents in your folder (like the copy drafts you ended up cancelling altogether because they were complete sh*t!).
+This is a nice security bonus if you ever worry about people viewing other documents in your folder.
 You also wouldn’t need to worry about folder contributors accidentally deleting files.